-Whilst it may be necessary to show receipts and payments by program (refer item 7 below), it will be necessary to show it by type, e.g. "stipends", "organist/choir/music", in order to comply with presbytery requirements so that presbyteries may conveniently summarise information for Synodwide reporting.
+Whilst it may be necessary to show receipts and payments by program (refer item 7 below), it will be necessary to show it by type, e.g. "stipends", "organist/choir/music", in order to comply with presbytery requirements so that presbyteries may conveniently summarise information for Synod-wide reporting.

-4.2 Financial Returns (Online Finance Return - formally A/B forms)
+4.2 Financial Returns (Online survey - formally A/B forms)